monis256/ottawa-recreation-reservation/README.md

-# ottawa-rec-reservation
+# ottawa-recreation-reservation

 Ottawa recreation reservation script

 ## Intro

-This script with the possibilities of GitHub Actions allows me to do my sports reservations automatically.
+This script allows making sports reservations automatically.
+It runs with Python, schedules with GitHub Actions and sends notifications to Telegram.

-Registration for drop-in events begins 2 days in advance at 6 PM so I use a cronjob to run the script periodically.
+Registration for drop-in events begins 2 days in advance at 6 PM so I use a cronjob to run the script periodically at this time.

-There are two ways to use the script: manually or automatically (using local cron or some CI/CD tool, like GitHub Actions).
+There are two ways to use the script: *manually* or *automatically* (using local cron or some CI/CD tool, like GitHub Actions).

-There is a schedule file in [`json/schedule.json`](json/schedule.json) that contains a list of facilities (for Adult Volleyball in my case) in this format:
+File [`json/schedule.json`](json/schedule.json) contains a list of facilities (for Adult Volleyball in my case) in this format:

 ```json
 {